Francisco-Castro/ruby-1/README.md

 	• puts - method to put out a string on the screen.
 	• nil - represent nothingness.
 Nothing to return.
+	• print - mthod to print out a string without breakline.